Morecambe: Football

 On 20 May 2007 Morecambe F.C. (known as 'the Shrimps') won the Conference National playoffs to earn promotion to the Football League for the first time in their history.
 They had a successful first season in the Football League and in the 2009–10 season they reached the play-offs, only to lose 7–2 on aggregate to eventual winners Dagenham & Redbridge.
 At the end of the 2009–10 season the club moved from Christie Park to a new home, the Globe Arena.
 The old stadium was demolished to make way for a Sainsbury's supermarket.
-On 31 May 2021, Morecambe won the League Two play-off final at Wembley Stadium, beating Newport County 1-0 after extra time to win promotion to League One for the first time in their history.
+On 31 May 2021, Morecambe won the League Two play-off final at Wembley Stadium, beating Newport County 1–0 after extra time to win promotion to League One for the first time in their history.
 They were relegated back to League Two in 2023, and, two seasons later, they were relegated again, bringing their 18-year stay in the EFL to an end.
-Set to play in the National League for the 2025–26 season, they were suspended from the competition in July 2025 due to financial and ownership issues.
+Set to play in the National League for the 2025–26 season, they were briefly suspended from the competition in July 2025 due to financial and ownership issues.